What is the path to objective happiness?

 A good feeling is the result of the integration of values with one's thoughts or actions and a bad feeling is the result of the disintegration of values with one's thoughts or actions.
 Whatever you consciously or subconsciously expect and unite with emotion and persistent action, you will get.
 Accept and allow what is.
 Feel deeply and honestly in order to think clearly and logically without emotional blocks to identify and understand your goals or purpose.

 Write down your goals.
 A momentary thought in the mind may remain an unrealized dream and forgotten, but when written down becomes a goal to be acted upon, achieved and remembered.
-Turn your dreams into reality by writing about your thoughts and feelings in order to act on what you love.
+Turn your dreams into reality by writing about your thoughts and emotions in order to act on the achievement of your goals.

 "The monotony and solitude of a quiet life stimulates the creative mind."